IKEA Australia Charging Ahead with Complimentary EV Charging for Customers and Staff

 In collaboration with transport service providers like SEA Electric, Ikea Australia has begun rolling out electric vehicles for home deliveries and assembly services, with the aim of creating a better everyday life for many people.
 Building upon this initiative, the company has invested in EV charging infrastructure, Ikea Canberra has replaced their previous EV chargers with Ocular IQ Commercial units from EVSE Australia, which can provide charging times of up to 120km per hour.
 To ensure compatibility, customers will need to bring their own EV charging cable, allowing any electric vehicle on Australian roads to utilise the charging stations.

 The installation of EV charging stations in Canberra is just the beginning of Ikea’s plans.
 The company intends to roll out more charging stations at its furniture and homeware stores in Queensland, New South Wales, and Victoria.
 This initiative aligns with Ikea’s “People & Planet Positive” plan, which aims to reduce the company’s environmental impact and promote sustainability.

-The EV chargers are located at the front of the store, and clearly marked by fluoro green paint and signage.
-Data suggests that the average IKEA customer spends on average and hour and a half in an IKEA store, which will allow for a generous top of any electric vehicle.
-International data has shown EV drivers tend to visit more frequently and stay longer than an average customer, leading to increased revenue generation from these customers.
+Strategically located at the front of the store and clearly marked by fluorescent green paint and signage, these EV chargers are easily accessible to customers.
+Research suggests that the average Ikea customer spends approximately an hour and a half in the store, allowing for ample time to top up the charge of their electric vehicles.
+Furthermore, international data indicate that EV drivers tend to visit more frequently and stay longer, which can potentially boost revenue generation.

-IKEA is part of the EV100 global effort to electrify and promote clean energy transportations.
-As a global leader in the electric vehicle space it’s refreshing to see their investment and commitment to a cleaner future being part of their Australian store experience.
-For more information on EVSE Australia’s comprehensive range of Electric Vehicle charging stations please get in touch with the team on 1300 406 210 or email@example.com.
+Ikea is actively participating in the EV100 global initiative, which aims to promote the electrification of transportation and clean energy.
+Their investment and dedication to a cleaner future as part of the Australian store experience are commendable.
+For more information on EVSE Australia’s comprehensive range of electric vehicle charging stations, please contact their team at 1300 406 210 or email@example.com.